samox73/pulumi-workshop/README.md

 - Alertmanager
 - Grafana
-- node-exporter (on each node) and registers Prometheus as a datasource in Grafana.
+- node-exporter (on each node) and registers Prometheus as a data source in Grafana.

 See `3_Kubernetes/3.4_Helm/prometheus.ts`.